 How often should I check my brake pads?

-You should check your brake pads every 12,000 miles or at least annually to ensure optimal performance and safety.
+You should check your brake pads every 12,000 miles or annually to ensure optimal performance and safety.
 Regular inspections can help prevent costly repairs and maintain vehicle safety.

 What are the signs that my brake discs need replacing?